Baumgaer/Game/out/app/views/README.md

 # Views

-Here are all views stored.
-There is no difference between client and server because it is normal HTML which can be used on server side and client side.
+Here are all templates stored which are used by client and server as a rout template or a component template.

+Templates on server side are always used as a rout template because at the moment it is not possible to render web components on server side.

-This is possible because we will use nunjucks.
+Templates on client side can be used as a rout template and as a component template.
+This is possible because we are using nunjucks.
 For more information see: <https://mozilla.github.io/nunjucks/>

+Note that component templates must have only one root element!

 This directory will be hard linked into the corresponding area in sources.